 Get Legal Assistance With Your Criminal Contempt of Court Case

 One way to minimize the risk of a contempt of court charge is to have an attorney stand and speak for you.
-Additionally, an attorney's advice can help keep you in compliance with court orders, or help argue on your behalf when a contempt charge is leveled at you.
+Additionally, an attorney's advice can help keep you in compliance with court orders or help argue on your behalf if a contempt charge is leveled at you.
 Contact a local criminal defense attorney today to get some peace of mind with your case.